A CSO’s guide to cloud security and moving to public cloud

 Most cloud service providers will accept responsibility for ensuring that their infrastructure is PCI compliant from the physical equipment up to, and including, the virtualization hypervisor software.
 Customers are usually responsible for the security of the cloud server instance operating system, applications, data and client communications.
 This shared responsibility for compliance means that users and providers must work together to achieve continuous PCI compliance.

 With recent guidance updates from the PCI Council on public cloud computing, it is clear that PCI compliance in public IaaS providers is indeed possible, but customers will need to re-think where a number of their controls are deployed, and what new technologies may be required in order to ensure that they can continue to use cloud resources in the dynamic and automated way that brings them the benefit of business agility.

-Rake Narang: What are your predictions for what’s to come in 2013?
+Info Security PG: What are your predictions for what’s to come in 2013?

 Rand Wacker: 2010, 2011 and 2012 saw extensive pilots of using public IaaS providers in order to extend organizational understanding of cloud computing.
 As companies have begun to understand that “cloud” means more than where resources are hosted, and instead represents a new way to provision, consume and pay for resources, operational delight with their public cloud pilots are causing many companies to want to re-tool their private data center resources in a more dynamic “cloud” fashion.

 With the embracement of cloud architectures in both public and private environments, the tools and processes for achieving compliance mandates will need to evolve as well.
 While previous cloud compliance work has focused on how to pass audits in a virtualized environment, more and more compliance officers and outside auditors are becoming cloud-savvy and will expand the number of customers certifying their PCI, HIPAA, and Sarbanes-Oxley environments on IaaS platforms.